 The whole group then continued the trek after lunch.
-Yes, we were still strong after the full meal and the beautiful nature surround supported us to keep up the way.
+Yes, we were still strong after the full meal, and the beautiful nature surrounding us supported us to keep up the way.
 However, after an hour of trekking, I started to get tired because I kept going on the slopes without any flat parts.

 Plants on the roadside have also begun to change according to the height.
-There were moss grows on rocks, big woody forest, and maple leaves, etc. Honestly, I was quite tired and had no strength to take pictures at the moment.
+There was moss growing on rocks, big woody forests, maple leaves, etc. Honestly, I was quite tired and had no strength to take pictures at the moment.
 I had to hurry to reach the target or I had to walk in the forest at night.
 The team is also split into many different groups, some are exhausted by the difficulty of the mountain in the North.
 Indeed, the closer to the target, the more exhausted.

 The First Night at Muoi Mountain